Seymour Kneitel: Personal life

 Kneitel was married to Ruth Fleischer, becoming Max Fleischer's son-in-law, Dave Fleischer’s nephew-in-law, and director Richard Fleischer's brother-in-law.
 He was also the nephew of musician Sammy Timberg, who wrote many of the scores for Fleischer's cartoons.
 Kneitel also had a cousin Abner Kneitel, who was the animator and assistant animator for Fleischers and Famous from 1935 to 1944.
+Abner was often credited as "Abner Matthews" in cartoons he worked on alongside Seymour.

-His son, Tom Fleischer-Kneitel, an avid amateur radio operator (License K2AES), was the founding editor of Popular Communications magazine, and died on August 22, 2008 at the age of 75.
+His son Tom Fleischer-Kneitel, an avid amateur radio operator, was the founding editor of Popular Communications magazine.
 His daughter, Virginia, headed a design and exhibition office for the Smithsonian Institution.
 Seymour's youngest son, Kenneth, a major collector of vintage material, established and ran the store 'Fandango' in New York City.
 Kenneth also designed and published many books, and worked several years for Peter Max.

 Death

-Kneitel developed heart problems early in life; he died of a heart attack on July 30, 1964 at the age of 56.
-Three years later, Paramount shut down their animation studio.
+Kneitel developed heart problems early in life; he died of a heart attack on July 30, 1964, at the age of 56.
+Three years later, Paramount shut down the animation studio.
 Kneitel's last cartoon credit was Space Kid (1966).